Ak1324/nodejs-app/README.md

-# nodejs-app
+# flask-app
-Running nodejs application which asks a person's basic details like name and email then store them into a mongoDB database in backend
+Running flask application which asks a person's basic details like name and email then store them into a mongoDB database in backend

 # Instructions to build docker images:

-Node-app:
+flask-app:

-> docker build nodeapp ./node-app/Dockerfile .
+> docker build flask ./flask/Dockerfile .

 MongoDB: